PaoloMazzon/Astro/docs/TiledIntegration.md

  4. Map file must be in `assets/` folder.
  5. All tilesets used must be loaded as textures by the asset compiler.
 You may only have one size of cell width/height per map.
+ 6. Any entities in the map must be imported by something to make it visible to the engine.

 ![JSON](./filedropdown.png)